 Redesigned Titanium Bottom Bracket Axle

 In order to solve this problem, Campagnolo redesigned the titanium axle to use nuts instead of bolts for securing the cranks to the axle.
 This meant that the threaded hole was no longer required in the axle and thereby eliminating the original design flaw.
 You will see that both versions feature steel bearing races pressed onto the titanium axle to provide a durable contact point with the bottom bracket bearings.
 This titanium 70-SS axle (117 grams) is about 25% lighter than the equivalent steel Record axle (158 grams).
 Note: these weights do not include the required washers, nuts or bolts.
 The total weight of the Super Record bottom bracket is approx 205 grams vs. 285 grams for the Record bottom bracket.
+This bottom bracket was not mentioned in the 1985 Campagnolo catalogue.

 Problem with Lightweight Aluminium Cups